pivotal-cf/pui-react-tools/README.md

 #### Default Assets
 Scripts and stylesheets are loaded from your application configuration.

-Entry is loaded from `config/webpack.config.js`.
+Entry is loaded from your webpack config, specified in `pui-react-tools.js`.
 The acceptable formats are:

 * `entry: './path/to/your/entryComponent.js'`
 * `entry: ['./path/to/your/entryComponent.js', 'otherFile.js']`